MSc Media Management

 You’ll also have the opportunity to hear from industry professionals.
-For example, in 2019 we had speakers from all parts of the media industries and creative sector including Editor of the Sunday National, Former editor of The Scotsman, Head of Business Multiplatform Productions, BBC Scotland, Director and Independent Creative Producer for LeithLate, Director of Crowdfunding and Communications specialists Paved with Gold and the Director of the Scottish Games Network.
-Guest lectures have also been delivered from policymakers from the British Council; OfCom and PACT.
+For example, in 2021 we had speakers from all parts of the media industries and creative sector including Editor of the Sunday National, Former editor of The Scotsman, Head of Business Multiplatform Productions, BBC Scotland, Director and Independent Creative Producer for LeithLate, Director of Crowdfunding and Communications specialists Paved with Gold.
+Guest lectures have also been delivered from policymakers from the British Council; Ofcom and PACT.

 If you’re interested in studying a module from this course, the Postgraduate Certificate or the Postgraduate Diploma then please email Graduate Admissions to discuss your course of study.

 University of Stirling Communication, Cultural and Media Studies research was ranked first in Scotland for research impact in the most recent Research Excellence Framework (REF 2014), with 70% of our research classed as 'world-leading' or 'internationally excellent'.
 The Stirling Media Research Institute (SMRI) enjoys an international reputation for the quality of its work, regularly attracting a diverse array of international visitors.
 The SMRI has a purpose-built research facility for the use of its members.
 Current research is focused on:

 - Media and Communications Policy